Nemzeti Bajnokság I: 1930-1950

+1950-1980

-In the 1950s, the dominance of Ferencváros and MTK weakened by the emergence of Honvéd with players such as Puskás, Bozsik, Czibor, and Budai.
+In the 1950s, the dominance of Ferencváros and MTK were weakened by the emergence of Honvéd with players such as Puskás, Bozsik, Czibor, and Budai.
 Later these players played in the final of the 1954 FIFA World Cup.
-In the 1950s, Honvéd could win the championship five times.
+In the 1950s, Honvéd managed to win the championship five times.
 During the early 1950s, Honvéd players formed the backbone of the legendary Mighty Magyars.
 In 1956, the Hungarian league was suspended due to the Hungarian Revolution.
-The league was led by Honvéd after 21 rounds but the championship has never been finished.
+The league was led by Honvéd after 21 rounds but the championship was never been finished.

+In 1957 Vasas won their first ever national title.

 In the first season (1955–56) of the European Cup, MTK Budapest reached the quarter-finals while in the 1957–58 season Vasas Budapest played in the semi-finals of the European Cup.

-Vasas won four titles in the 1960s (1960/61, 1961/62, 1965, and 1966).
+Vasas won four titles in the 1960s (1960–61, 1961–62, 1965, and 1966).

-Ujpest dominated the 1970s, winning seven titles.
+In 1963 Győr became the first non-Budapest club of the post-war era to win the national championship.
+The western Hungarian side were champions due to their superior goal difference, as they finished equal on points with both Ferencváros and Honvéd.

+During the 1966 season Vasas laid claim to the championship undefeated, becoming the first team since FTC 34 years prior to do so.

+In 1967 Ferencváros became the first club to win 20 national championships, as the 9th districtian side finished 8 points above arch-rivals Újpest.

+Újpest dominated the 1970s under former legendary headcoach of the national team, Lajos Baróti, winning seven consecutive titles, between 1969 and 1975.
+Under the guidance of Péter Várhidi, Újpest won the 1978 season, and successfully defended their championship in 1979, closing out the decade with 9 leaguetitles overall.